 SECTION 2.
 Contract for Administration of the Program. - The State Board of Education shall contract with a North Carolina private, nonprofit corporation (nonprofit corporation), by August 1, 2015, to administer the provisions of this act.
+The nonprofit corporation is authorized to subcontract with other entities to provide technical assistance to local school administrative units.
 Any nonprofit corporation that the State Board of Education contracts with to administer the provisions of this act shall adhere to the following governance provisions related to its governing board and reporting requirements:

-- The board shall be composed of 11 voting members as follows: two (1) members appointed by the chairman of the State Board of Education, one member of the eLearning Commission, three public school educators, three members of the business community, one member appointed by the Speaker of the House of Representatives, and one member appointed by the President Pro Tempore of the Senate. - By December 15, 2016, and annually thereafter, until the conclusion of all (2) prototype development efforts, including a second cohort as described in Section 5 of this act, the nonprofit corporation shall report on all aspects of the implementation and evaluation of the advanced teaching roles prototype plans in accordance with this act to the offices of the President Pro Tempore of the Senate and the Speaker of the House of Representatives, the Senate Appropriations/Base Budget Committee, the House Appropriations Committee, the Senate Appropriations Committee on Education/Higher Education, the House Appropriations Committee on Education, the Fiscal Research Division, the Joint Legislative Education Oversight Committee, the Governor, the Lieutenant Governor, the State Superintendent of Public Instruction and the State Board of Education.
-The nonprofit corporation shall also submit quarterly updates to the offices of the President Pro Tempore of the Senate and the Speaker of the House of Representatives, the Chairs of Appropriations/Base the Senate Budget Committee, the House Appropriations Committee, the Senate Appropriations Committee on Education/Higher Education, the House Appropriations Subcommittee on Education, and the Fiscal Research Division on financial accounting of how the State funds appropriated to the nonprofit corporation to administer this act were expended in the previous year, including at least the following information: - a.
-Funds expended as grants to local school administrative units. - Details on program costs, including operational and administrative b. costs.
+- (1) The board shall be composed of 11 voting members as follows: two members appointed by the chairman of the State Board of Education, one member of the eLearning Commission, three public school educators, three members of the business community, one member appointed by the Speaker of the House of Representatives, and one member appointed by the President Pro Tempore of the Senate. - (2) By December 15, 2016, and annually thereafter, until the conclusion of all prototype development efforts, including a second cohort as described in Section 5 of this act, the nonprofit corporation shall report on all aspects of the implementation and evaluation of the advanced teaching roles prototype plans in accordance with this act to the offices of the President Pro Tempore of the Senate and the Speaker of the House of Representatives, the Senate Appropriations/Base Budget Committee, the House Appropriations Committee, the Senate Appropriations Committee on Education/Higher Education, the House Appropriations Committee on Education, the Fiscal Research Division, the Joint Legislative Education Oversight Committee, the Governor, the Lieutenant Governor, the State Superintendent of Public Instruction, and the State Board of Education.
+The nonprofit corporation shall also submit quarterly updates to the offices of the President Pro Tempore of the Senate and the Speaker of the House of Representatives, the Chairs of the Senate Appropriations/Base Budget Committee, the House Appropriations Committee, the Senate Appropriations Committee on Education/Higher Education, the House Appropriations Committee on Education, and the Fiscal Research Division on financial accounting of how the State funds appropriated to the nonprofit corporation to administer this act were expended in the previous year, including at least the following information: - Funds expended as grants to local school administrative units. a.